issa-halabi/MVP-FitNuAI/README.md

 - Request Body:
     - image_base64 string, base64-encoded image of a single type of food
 - Responses:
-    - 200 OK: returns the nutritional information of the foods recognized in the given image along with their images
+    - 200 OK: returns the nutritional information of the food recognized in the given image along with its image, and a boolean indicating if nutrifacts were based on the model or the database
-    - 404 Not Found:
-        - Unknown or Unrecognized food
 - Example Request:
 ```
 {